actix/actix-website/content/docs/url-dispatch.md

 					.with(delete_task)})})})
 ```

-A *scoped" path can contain variable path segments as resources.
+A *scoped* path can contain variable path segments as resources.
 Consistent with
 unscoped paths, a scoped prefix without a trailing slash has one automatically
 appended to it: `/app` converts to `/app/`.